WD4715/ToyImplemenation_SGAR/README.md

 # SGAR: Structural Generative Augmentation for 3D Human Motion Retrieval

-A PyTorch implementation of contrastive learning for 3D human motion retrieval with part-level structural understanding using **SGAR (Structural Generative Augmentation)**.
+A PyTorch implementation of contrastive learning for 3D human motion retrieval with part-level structural understanding using GAR (Generative Augmentation with Retrieval).

 ##  Table of Contents